DavidAlphaFox/babelia/README.md

   - [x] (make-robots.txt user-agent string)
   - [x] (robots.txt-delay robots.txt path) => #f or seconds,
   - [x] (robots.txt-allow? robots.txt path) => #f or #t,
-  - [ ] use nstore in separate directory
+  - [x] use nstore in separate directory
-  - [ ] babelia crawler run: same command but another processus.
+  - [x] babelia crawler run: same command but another processus.
-  - [ ] fiber main thread + workers
+  - [x] fiber main thread + workers
-  - [ ] babelia crawler add URL:
+  - [ ] babelia crawler add REMOTE URL:
     - [ ] if has a path, index only the given URL if it is html and utf8 and not a redirection,
     - [ ] otherwise, it is a domain: